mangalam-research/wed/README.rst

 ============

 Wed is a schema-aware editor for XML documents.
 It runs in a web browser.
 It is alpha software.
-I aim to make it extensible but the API is likely to change quickly for now.
+We aim to make it extensible, but the API is likely to change quickly for now.
 If you try it, do not be surprised if it throws a rod and leaks oil on your carpet.